drowe67/freedv-gui/USER_MANUAL.md

 FreeDV 2020 is designed for slow fading HF channels with a SNR of 10dB or better.
 It is not designed for fast fading or very low SNRs like 700D.
-It is designed to be a high quality alternative to SSB in channels where SSB is already an "aim-chair" copy.
+It is designed to be a high quality alternative to SSB in channels where SSB is already an "arm-chair" copy.
 On an AWGN (non fading channel), it will deliver reasonable speech quality down to 2dB SNR.